 Until safety is no longer in doubt, other concerns should be only a way of understanding how to create a safe disposition or environment for the individual.

-Whenever and where ever biblical or pastoral counselors suspect domestic abuse, let them trust that this is the first issue to be addressed in counseling.
+Whenever and wherever Biblical or pastoral counselors suspect domestic abuse, let them trust that this is the first issue to be addressed in counseling.
 And, let the manner in which they counsel speak hope to victims, repentance to perpetrators, conviction to the church, and the gospel to the culture.

 Resource for Victims